 Deep Brain Stimulation Program

 The Deep Brain Stimulation (DBS) Program is a collaborative medical and surgical program for the treatment of Parkinson's disease, essential tremor, and dystonia.
-This multidisciplinary program combines neurosurgery, neurology, neuropsychiatry, behavioral medicine, anesthesiology, and nursing to care for patients.
+This multidisciplinary program includes neurosurgery, neurology, neuropsychiatry, behavioral medicine, anesthesiology, and nursing to care for patients.

 A multi-step screening process is used to select patients carefully for this procedure.
 Some patients who may be candidates for surgery include: 1) patients who do not have good movement control despite optimized medical therapy and 2) patients who have dyskinesia or other side effects that limit the use of Parkinson's medications.

 In the selection process, patients are referred by their neurologist for a screening neurological consultation by the neurological DBS program director, Samuel Ellias, MD or associate director Okeanis Vaou, MD.
 Patients are evaluated with a brain MRI, neuropsychological testing, and movement testing with videotaping.
-Test results are reviewed by a panel of movement disorder neurologists and nurses in regular meetings before referring the patient to the neurosurgeon for further evaluation.
+Test results are reviewed by a panel of movement disorder specialists before referring the patient to the neurosurgeon for further evaluation.
 The patient is then seen and evaluated by the DBS neurosurgical director, Keith Davies, MD.

 After DBS, patients receive follow-up neurological care and adjustments of medications and DBS neurostimulators.
 To learn more about the DBS Program at BMC, click here.

 The Parkinson Disease and Movement Disorders Center at Boston University Medical Campus has a long established clinical research program.
 Research is ongoing and includes observational and interventional research in pharmacology and rehabilitation.